scontain/sconectl/README.md

   SCONECTL_NOPULL
-           By default, sconectl pulls the CLI image sconecli:latest first.
+           By default, sconectl pulls the CLI image sconecli:$VERSION first.
 If this environment variable is defined, sconectl does not pull the image.

   SCONECTL_CAS_CONFIG